SBIlab/NetBio/README.md

 # NetBio
 ## Description
-Source codes for the results in "Network-based machine learning approach to predict immunotherapy response in cancer patients".
+Source codes for generating results of "Network-based machine learning approach to predict immunotherapy response in cancer patients".

 ## Requirements